Anish-Senapati/Anish-Senapati.github.io/_pages/about.md

 I am a undergraduate senior at California Insitiute of Technology(Caltech) studying Applied and Computational Mathematics with a minor in Computer Science.
 Broadly speaking, my research interest are in the modeling of stochastic processes in real world and engineering applications and building efficient computational algorithms for the optimization and uncertainty quantification of such models.
 At Caltech, I have been able to do research in the field of optimization and rare event simulation with some awesome people.
-Currently, I am working with Riley Murray and Adam Wierman in analyzing the limits of convex optimization to nonnnegativity certification of signomials.
+Currently, I am working with Riley Murray and Adam Wierman in analyzing the limits of convex optimization to nonnegativity certification of signomials.